×

 A young climber takes on the rock wall at Mount Royal University—capturing the spirit of strength, confidence, and growth the MRU fitness program inspires.

-Mount Royal University’s Four Weeks to Strength program offers students, faculty, and staff a structured, supportive path to improve strength, coordination, and overall well-being.
+Mount Royal University’s Four Weeks to Strength program offers faculty and staff a structured, supportive path to improve strength, coordination, and overall well-being.
 Run by MRU Recreation and Employee Wellness, the program focuses on helping participants build confidence through consistent, guided physical activity.

 A Program Designed for Every Fitness Level